Slater's Ales

-Slater's Ales is a brewery located Stafford, the county town of Staffordshire, in England.
-The brewery dates back to 1995 when the company was formed by Ged Slater, originally being based in Eccleshall.
+Slater's Ales was a brewery located in Stafford, the county town of Staffordshire, in England.
+The brewery opened in 1995 when the company was formed by Ged Slater.
+Originally based in the George Hotel in Eccleshall, it moved to larger premises in Stafford in 2006.

+The brewery's bar in Stafford closed in October 2022.
+The brewery closed in January 2023 citing trading difficulties following the COVID-19 pandemic and the cost-of-living crisis.